Terms and Conditions

 Section 6.1: IP Network Sufficiency

-Customer acknowledges and agree that: (i) the CNG Services require a properly-configured, high performance, enterprise-grade broadband IP network and connection; (ii) use of the CNG Services with any lesser network, services, or connection may result in partial or complete unavailability, interruption, or under performance of the Plan Services or other services utilizing the same network, services, or connection.
+Customer acknowledges and agree that: (i) the CNG Services require a properly-configured, high performance, enterprise-grade broadband IP network and connection; (ii) use of the CNG Services with any lesser network, services, or connection may result in partial or complete unavailability, interruption, or underperformance of the Plan Services or other services utilizing the same network, services, or connection.
 Any unavailability of CNG Services due to insufficient IP Network will not be counted towards any SLA relief.

 Section 6.2: Unmanaged Environment

 Remote VoIP Phones, VoIP Phones utilizing Residential Internet Access or VoIP Phones that are not behind a CNG Managed or Approved Router will be considered outside of best practice implementation, use and will be considered an unmanaged environment.
-If customer elects to not purchase data services from CNG, then CNG assumes that Customer is managed service.
+If Customer elects to not purchase data services from CNG, then CNG assumes that Customer is managed service.
 If Customer utilizes a CNG VoIP Phone(s) in one of the unmanaged environments described above, CNG will only be responsible for Tier 1 (basic) technical support.
 Customer understands that the managed service requires a managed environment and that CNG will not be held responsible for problems as a result of a 3rd-Party provider or Carrier, residential environment, unmanaged environment or any CNG VoIP Equipment that resides outside of our best practice implementation.
 Outages in such Unmanaged Environments will not be counted towards SLA Outages defined in Section 12.1.1

 Section 7: Data Storage

 CNG is not obligated to store Customer’s communication logs, voicemails, call recordings, faxes, e-mails, or other messages and does so only as a convenience for Customer.
 Customer agrees CNG has no responsibility or liability whatsoever for the deletion or failure to store any call log information, voicemails, faxes, e-mails, messages, and/or other communications maintained or transmitted by the Services and acknowledge CNG’s default policy for retention is one (1) day.
-Customer acknowledge and agree that CNG may establish limits as to the size of communications that CNG transmits or stores and the duration for which CNG stores any communications.
+Customer acknowledges and agree that CNG may establish limits as to the size of communications that CNG transmits or stores and the duration for which CNG stores any communications.

 Section 8: Recording Conversations

 Certain CNG Services provide a function that allows Customer to record individual telephone conversations.
 The laws regarding the notice, notification, and consent requirements for recording conversations vary from state to state.
 In some states, Customer are required to obtain consent from all parties to a record a conversation.
 Customer are solely responsible for complying with all federal, state, and local laws in any relevant jurisdiction when using this feature.
 CNG expressly disclaims all liability with respect to Customer recording of telephone conversations.
-Customer hereby agree to fully, finally, and forever release, discharge, hold harmless, and fully indemnify CNG from and against any damages or liabilities of any kind related to Customer recording of any telephone conversations using the Services.
+Customer hereby agrees to fully, finally, and forever release, discharge, hold harmless, and fully indemnify CNG from and against any damages or liabilities of any kind related to Customer recording of any telephone conversations using the Services.

 Section 9: Voice–to-Text